Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Introduction

 Inelastic neutron scattering has been essential for gaining microscopic insight into the nature of the HO (see e.g. \cite{bro91a,bou10a}).
-The existence of commensurate and incommensurate excitations in the HO at $\vec{Q}_0=\qzero$ and $\vec{Q}_1=\qone$, respectively, had been known for a while \cite{bro87a}.
-However, their precise relationship to the HO is an open issue of central importance, and consequently there has been controversy on which excitations ``drive'' the transition.
-Namely, the incommensurate excitations at $\vec{Q}_1$ are reported to be gapped in both the HO and LMAF phase, with gaps of $\Delta$ approximately 4\,meV and 8\,meV, respectively \cite{bou03b,vil08a}, but gapless in the PM phase \cite{wie07a}.
-The closing of the gap has been quantitatively linked to the specific heat jump at $T_0$ \cite{wie07a}, suggesting that the incommensurate fluctuations drive the PM-HO transition.
-In contrast, it has recently been suggested that the commensurate excitations at $\vec{Q}_0$ drive the PM-HO transition, based on the observation that they occur only in the HO phase ($\Delta$ approximately 2\,meV) while being absent in the PM and LMAF phase \cite{vil08a,bou10a},
+The existence of commensurate and incommensurate excitations in the HO at $\vec{Q}_0=\qzero$ and $\vec{Q}_1\approx\qone$, respectively, had been known for quite a while \cite{bro87a}.
+The incommensurate excitations at $\vec{Q}_1$ are reported to exist in the HO and LMAF phase, with gaps of approximately 4\,meV and 8\,meV, respectively \cite{bou03b,vil08a}, and with a reduced gap \cite{bro91a,bou14a} or even gapless nature \cite{wie07a} in the PM phase.
+The closing of the gap has been quantitatively linked to the specific heat jump at $T_0$ \cite{wie07a}.
+In contrast, the commensurate excitations at $\vec{Q}_0$ have previously only been observed in the HO phase (gap approximately 2\,meV) and no critical behavior at $T_0$ has been reported \cite{vil08a,bou10a}.
+Therefore, the link between excitations at $\vec{Q}_0$ and $\vec{Q}_1$ and the HO has remained unclear.